-Virginia’s citizens should be able to access information and get assistance easily whether in a crisis or trying to learn about establishing a business in their community.
+Virginia’s citizens should be able to access information and receive assistance easily, whether they are in a crisis or simply trying to learn about establishing a business in their community.
 I want to eliminate waste, fraud, and abuse from within state departments and agencies and find ways to ensure that each department is performing their mission in a responsible and accountable manner.
-And while every politician says they want to get rid of waste, fraud and abuse – as Attorney General, I’ve actually done it, and I’ll do more of it as your next Governor.
+While every politician says they want to get rid of waste, fraud and abuse – as Attorney General, I’ve actually done it, and I’ll do more of it as your next Governor.

-Virginia should be a national leader in energy independence with the natural resources we have in our Commonwealth.
-We need oil, natural gas, and coal to power our homes, cars, and economy and Virginia could be doing more to provide that to the world while growing job opportunities for our middle class.
-But we also need to find new sources of energy with nuclear, wind, solar, biomass, geothermal, as part of a comprehensive energy program.
-As Governor, I want an all of the above energy strategy, but one that takes advantage of all of the resources we have here in Virginia and off our shores, in an environmentally safe and economically sound manner and with as little government intervention as possible.
+With the natural resources we have in our Commonwealth, Virginia should be a national leader in energy independence.
+We need oil, natural gas, and coal to power our homes, cars, and economy.
+Virginia could be doing more to provide that to the world, while growing job opportunities for our middle class.
+We also need to find new sources of energy with nuclear, wind, solar, biomass, and geothermal, as part of a comprehensive energy program.
+As governor, I want an all of the above energy strategy – one that takes advantage of all of the resources we have here in Virginia and off our shores, in an environmentally safe and economically sound manner, with as little government intervention as possible.